samuelrhurst/samuelrhurst.github.io/content/posts/2015/20251116_avoiding_it_works_on_my_machine_with_dev_containers.md

 ---
 title: "Avoiding 'It Works on My Machine' with DevContainers"
-date: 2025-11-07
+date: 2025-11-16
 draft: true
 tags: ['howto', 'vscode', 'devcontainers', 'docker']
 ---

-Data professionals often get stung by the _'but it works on my machine'_ issue twice; first when a colleague is trying to run your work and running into issues, and then again when you return to your own work 6mths later.
+Data professionals often get stung by _'it works on my machine'_ issues twice; first when a colleague is trying to run your code and running into issues, and then again when you return to your own work 6mths later.
 Being able to recreate the exact specific environment for each project is the key to solving this issue, and Microsoft's [DevContainers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension for VS Code is one of the most popular ways to do this (over 34 million installs!)

 ## Containerised Environments

 Containers are a core technology of modern cloud environments, and have become very popular as a way to distribute any software that has very specific configuration and dependency requirements.
-They're also useful for creating isolated development environments.
+They're also fantastic for creating isolated development environments.
 You might already be in the habit of pinning your Python environment for each different project you work on, generating a requirements.txt or uv.lock file and working from a python virtual environment.
 That's a good start, but it won't lock down many other aspects of the environment, such as which distro you are using, what system packages are installed, environment variables etc etc.

-What is needed is a way for users to be able to specify their required dev environment for their project, and tooling that allows anyone with those specs to easily create that environment.
-Microsoft has created an open [Development Containers Specification](https://containers.dev/), that defines a way to write a `devcontainer.json` file to specify your environment.
-Microsoft has then also released a [VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) that will handle the work of creating the dev environment for a project that happens to include one of these `devcontainer.json` files.
+What is needed is a way to document the ENTIRE development environment, in a way that makes it easy for other users to re-create.
+Microsoft has created a [Development Containers Specification](https://containers.dev/) that defines how to write a `devcontainer.json` file.
+These `devcontainer.json` files will contain all the details of the dev environment.
+Microsoft has also released a [Dev Containers VSCode Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) that can create a dev environment based on a `devcontainer.json` file.
+The extension makes it so quick and easy to create a devcontainer environment when opening a project, there's no real excuse not to use it!

-## The devcontainer.json File
+## devcontainer.json

 __To-Do: Explain the devcontainer.json file a bit.__